 How Much Do Sports Agents Make?

 According to the Bureau of Labor Statistics (BLS), the median sports agent salary was about $73,740 in 2019.
 "Median" means that half of all agents made more than that amount, and half made less.
 The BLS also notes that the average salary of a sports agent in 2019 was about $97,170.

 The MLB does not have an official cap on commissions, but the standard agent fee is five percent.
-MLB rules do stipulate that agent fees cannot leave a player with take-home pay that is less than the league minimum salary.
+MLB rules stipulate that agent fees cannot leave a player with take-home pay less than the league minimum salary.

 So if they have a long client roster or represent high-profile players, sports agents make good money.
-In fact, the highest paid sports agents make tens of millions of dollars a year.
-Forbes says that the richest sports agent in the U.S. is Scott Boras, who represents dozens of big-name baseball players like Bryce Harper and Max Scherzer.
+The highest paid sports agents make tens of millions of dollars a year.
+Forbes says that the wealthiest sports agent in the U.S. is Scott Boras, who represents dozens of big-name baseball players like Bryce Harper and Max Scherzer.
 Boras makes over $100 million in commissions.